December 2018

 Some of the extraordinary #wallpapers at #Labassa, in fact, most of them I think, mostly variations of a gold floral swirl on a pale background, and all except one heavily embossed (or actually made like #papiermache, with a slurry of sawdust and glue).
 I reckon then were all more brightly coloured originally, certainly the stairhall paper was bright gold foil on odd white, partly restored in the first pic.
 The second one is the boudoir paper, lots of colour, but faded now.
 Last one is the parlour ceiling, maybe partly in plaster.

 My favourite room at #Labassa is the #drawingroom, done entirely in #rococo, which I suppose was meant to be light and feminine compared to the darker tones of the other rooms.
-It’s a double room, with two parts, carving everywhere, which I suppose was originally glittering in gold, and pastel tones in the ceiling.
+It’s a double room, with two parts, carvings everywhere, which I suppose was originally glittering in gold, and pastel tones in the ceiling.
 I have an idea that this room was actually decorated in 1904 when purchased by John Watson, rather than an 1890 interior, but of course I can’t find confirmation of this.
 You’d think there’s be lots on line, but no, not really.
+Update : it’s 1890 according to the book published by the Trust in 2020.

 The bathrooms at #Labassa, a combo of 1890 tiling, and 1950s/60s fittings.
 Restore or leave ?
 Can’t decide.
 I’m sure they’re not restored because A. $ and B. the trust can’t decide either.

-This corner almost has enough furniture to give some idea of how it might have looked – the #diningroom at #Labassa, created in 1890.
+This corner of the dining room almost has enough furniture to give some idea of how it might have looked in 1890.
 Great huge ornate #overmantle, elaborate panelled ceiling, and cream and gold wallpaper.

 Fabulous #GothicRevival #grandfatherclock at #Labassa, no idea if original or not but could be.
 Great #squirrel detail !

-We’re lucky to have it, and it’s only because the owners in 1920 liked it enough to not destroy the interiors when they turned it into flats, and subsequent owners kept it that way (though they sold off many bits until there were flats in the front garden) and then the @nationaltrustvic bought it in 1980 (with the arty hippie crowd still in residence) and eventually demolished the front flats in 1988; but ever since it’s been a question of what to do with it and allow visitors, since the nearby residents are a bit antsy about too many people.
+We’re so lucky to have it, and it’s only because the owners in 1920 liked it enough to not destroy the interiors when they turned it into flats, and subsequent owners kept it that way (though they sold off many bits until there was no front garden).
+Then the @nationaltrustvic bought it in 1980 (with an arty hippie crowd still in residence) and eventually demolished the front house in 1988, and turned it into a museum of itself – but ever since it’s been a question of what to do with it exactly, and how to handle allow visitors, since the nearby residents are a bit antsy about too many people.
 Perhaps some pandemic finding to create a proper entrance on orrong road ?